Eastern rosella: Breeding

-In Australia, eastern rosella usually breeds from August to January–February.
-As eastern rosella is known as a cavity nester, they often build their nests mainly in the hollows of tree trunks, limbs, fallen logs or tree stumps, gateposts, and nest boxes.
-Occasionally, they also nest in other locations like wall cavities in buildings as well as rabbit burrows.
-Female eastern rosella will lay 5 to 6 eggs on average, at intervals of 1 to 3 days.
-The eggs are usually laid in mid-November and mid-December and soon after they are laid, they will be incubated for about 18 to 22 days, until they reach the fledging period, which happens about 30 to 33 days.
-The fledging period usually begins in early December and ends in early February.
-Usually, female eastern rosellas are said to lay two broods, with up to twelve offspring in every season.
+In Australia, eastern rosellas usually breed in the austral summer from August to February.
+They are cavity nesters, and build their nests in the hollow trees and nest boxes.
+They may occasionally nest in human structures, like wall cavities.
+There is some concern that eastern rosellas may outcompete native cavity nesters like Cyanoramphus parakeets for suitable nesting locations.
+Female eastern rosellas lay 5 to 6 eggs on average, at intervals of 1 to 3 days.
+The eggs are usually laid in mid-November and mid-December and are incubated for 18 to 22 days until hatching.
+Chicks fledge approximately one month after hatching.
+By 40 days post-hatch, fledglings are largely independent and can feed themselves without their parents.
+Eastern rosellas may lay up to two broods per season, which produce up to twelve offspring.
+Eastern rosellas can be highly territorial, and may destroy the eggs of conspecifics nesting too closely to their own nest.

 Breeding success in urban areas

-In urban areas, eastern rosella were reported to face higher disturbances from other cavity-nesting birds, that leads them to infrequently visit to their nests, for instance, in the form of nest boxes.
+In urban areas, eastern rosellas were reported to face higher disturbances from other cavity-nesting birds, that leads them to infrequently visit to their nests, for instance, in the form of nest boxes.
 Less frequent of nests visits are often relates to higher predation rate, thus contributing to higher nest failures and lower breeding success.
 The rate of nest attendance is also influenced by the diet of the young.
 Other than predation rates, lower nest visitations could be explained by the ability of eastern rosella to feed on many food items during each visit, before returning to their young and transferring the partially ingested food.

 Nevertheless, the presence of additional nesting sites could support the spread of the eastern rosella population and their establishment in urban areas.
 When provided with additional artificial nesting boxes over multiple period of breeding seasons, eastern rosellas were observed to occupy more of these particular nesting sites.
 Availability of nesting boxes could help this species to compete with the introduced common myna.